 I hate that I don’t drink Coffee.

 It’d probably help with me feeling cranky every time.
 I had no taste for sweet things when I was little and now I can’t stand things that are bitter.
 My parents missed the window to teach me to drink coffee or any of those shitty bitter things that are supposed to be good for you and whatnot.
 But what do you do when your kid hasn’t got a sweet mouth as they should?
 You strive for normalcy.

 Normalcy sucks.
 But it is efficient.

 This is the third city I am settling into in the last 3 years.
 I have averaged a year in all three, going where work takes me.
 When I left home for university a decade ago, I was a precocious teenager seeking the thrill associated with unraveling the mysteries of the world.
 Six years and two majors later, one was not nearly as keen about the world as one once naively was.
 I’m not quite sure precociousness applies to teenagers anyway.

 I am not rich yet and it’s hard to not be a tad disappointed at the universe for not taking its cue – we should have already moved past this.
 Three years ago, when I hosted a breakfast TV show in the East and juggled a radio show in tandem, I was some kind of rock star.
-People would fawn at you in street corners, at events and market places that you’d have to keep up appearances.
+People would fawn at you on street corners, at events and markets and you’d have to keep up appearances.
 You had to be the guy who has got it all together and was really just waltzing through life.
 You’re on TV and you had it all figured out and had to be rich.

 I’m still that rock star.
 No longer on TV though.
 I’ve broken into two other industries since – and changed cities twice in the process.
 It all sounds pretty remarkable when you hear me tell it.
 I even almost believe it when I see how some react to it.
 Maybe it is, I’m not quite sure.
 I just know my nomadic proclivities aren’t quite cured yet, albeit I am slightly more at rest at this current stop.